highfidelity/hifi-content/Marketplace/primitive-painting/readme.md

 ### ← brushScript.js

-The brushScript.js file hooks into the `collisionWithEntity` function that the physics engine triggers on entities when they collide wiwth other entities in the space.
+The brushScript.js file hooks into the `collisionWithEntity` function that the physics engine triggers on entities when they collide with other entities in the space.
 In this script, we use a specific naming convention for our entities to define what should be edited.

 If the paintbrush touches an entity with the name 'Paint-Color', it changes the brush head to the colliding entity's color.
 Any other entity, as long as it isn't the brush handle or the palette, will be "painted" by the brush head.